Church of St Mary is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 12 May 1970. House.

 Description

-The interior was not inspected at the time of the survey.
-Said, by RCAHMW to contain a small octagonal gritstone font with a chamfered base, probably C14; and brass memorial tablet to Michael Llwyd, 1748/9.
-Doorway between tower and nave described as round-headed with square abaci.
+The interior was not inspected during the survey, but it is noted by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) to contain a small octagonal gritstone font with a chamfered base, likely from the 14th century, and a brass memorial tablet dedicated to Michael Llwyd from 1748/9.
+The doorway between the tower and the nave is described as round-headed with square abaci.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.